-- 2. Any laid off member of the bargaining unit shall be placed on a recall list with a copy made available to the Union. - 3.
-A member on layoff shall be recalled in order of seniority to a position within the bargaining unit for which they are certified before any new employee is hired. - 4.
-An employee in the bargaining unit who is laid off because of lack of work and who is recalled within five (5) years shall regain the seniority and shall be credited with the accumulated sick leave to which they were entitled at the time they were laid off. - 5.
-Employees on layoff shall be allowed to retain their Blue Cross Blue Shield or HMO coverage at group rates provided that the employee will assume one hundred percent (100%) of the cost as adopted by the City. - 6.
+- 4. Any laid off member of the bargaining unit shall be placed on a recall list with a copy made available to the Union. - 5.
+A member on layoff shall be recalled in order of seniority to a position within the bargaining unit for which they are certified before any new employee is hired.

+- 6. An employee in the bargaining unit who is laid off because of lack of work and who is recalled within five (5) years shall regain the seniority and shall be credited with the accumulated sick leave to which they were entitled at the time they were laid off. - 7.
+Employees on layoff shall be allowed to retain their health insurance coverage at group rates provided that the employee will assume one hundred percent (100%) of the cost as adopted by the City. - 8.
 Employees on layoff shall receive prior notice of the time and place of postings.
 A member on layoff must fully exercise their seniority rights at the time of posting of available positions.
-Failure to do so shall be a termination of seniority rights. - 7.
+Failure to do so shall be a termination of seniority rights. - 9.
 The School Committee agrees that it shall not contract out any positions or jobs performed by members of the bargaining unit.

-F. Discharge
+G. Discharge